by Sarah Bush

 Mergers often require staged communication.
 Exclaimer allows you to run different templates and rules in parallel, then update them centrally as integration progresses.

-What happens to email signatures after a merger
+What problems do email signatures cause after a merger?

 After a merger, email signatures become inconsistent across the organization.